casper-network/docs-archive/economics/consensus.rst

 Bids
 ^^^^

 Each bid is a collection of tokens from a prospective or current validator and its delegators, considered in the auction as a single total.
 Bids and delegations can increase freely, but withdrawals are subject to an unbonding period governed by the ``unbonding_delay`` chainspec parameter.
-The auction process does not take into account unbonded tokens.
+Tokens that are in the unbonding period are not part of the sum total considered in the auction.
 Consequently, the exact amount of the bid, which translates into protocol weight for winning validators, can vary within an era.
 The bids are visible in the switch block that determines the winners.

 Each bid contains a delegation rate and activity status.
 The delegation rate can change at any time.
 Both of these properties are described further in this document.